|

 increasingly rely, the American Association of Museums issued

 a set of guidelines today and asked its members to follow them."
+The Times wrote that "'The whole point

 of the guidelines,' said Edward H. Able, the association's